President, Saint Louis University

 As Saint Louis University’s president and chief executive officer, Dr. Pestello leads one of the nation’s oldest, largest and most prestigious Catholic universities with more than 13,500 students, 6,700 employees and a $1 billion endowment.

-Dr. Pestello most recently was the president of Le Moyne College, a comprehensive Jesuit liberal arts institution in Syracuse, New York.
-At the time of his appointment in 2008, he became Le Moyne's first permanent lay president.
+Prior to his arrival at Saint Louis, Dr. Pestello was the president of Le Moyne College, a comprehensive Jesuit liberal arts institution in Syracuse, NY.
+At the time of his appointment in 2008, he became Le Moyne’s first permanent lay president.
 During his six-year tenure, the college experienced significant growth and progress.